 So, if this salmon is then fed raw to your dog, its immune system will just not be able to respond efficiently enough.
 The disease will spread and without proper, timely treatment, the consequences can be disastrous.

 This worries me a lot.

 Particularly because SPD is a difficult disease to diagnose.
-Which means that even if your dog has eaten poisonous salmon and is currently suffering from salmon poisoning, they won’t display any clinical symptoms for a week.
+This means that even if your dog has eaten poisonous salmon and is currently suffering from salmon poisoning, it won’t display any clinical symptoms for a week.
 And often, once they do, things are already too bad to be fixed.